sepaivaluna/github.io/README.md

 ## Challenges:
 <p>The greatest challenges that I came accross were how to make a game that would interact well with different screen sizes.
-The game works best on a desktop screen.<br>
+The game works best on a desktop screen.</p>
-I also had many problems with the reset button due to it not replacing the information that I needed it to replace.<br>
+<p>I also had many problems with the reset button due to it not replacing the information that I needed it to replace.</p>
-Finally, I had issues with the cards not staying in one place when flipping, they seem to want to edge about a millimeter to the left when hovered over.</p>
+<p>Finally, I had issues with the cards not staying in one place when flipping, they seem to want to edge about a millimeter to the left when hovered over.</p>

 ## Additional information:
 <p>For now this game is a 1 vs. CPU game, but in the future it will be made to interact with two or more players.<br>

-Never drink and drive but gaming and driving... hmm.
-Who can resist?
+Never drink and drive by the way!
 </p>

 ## App Demo